kkdt/chrome-reactjs-extension/README.md

 # Quick Start

-1. 'yarn install', Install dependencies for this project.
+1. `yarn`, Install dependencies for this project.

 2. `yarn build`, Builds the app for production to the `build` folder, optimizing the build for the best performance.